comychitz/knowledge/programming/fundamentals/README.md

 # threads and locks
 * deadlock
-    * occurs if and only if all the *Coffman conditions* are tru:
+    * occurs if and only if all the *Coffman conditions* are true:
         * mutual exclusion: at least one resource must be held in a non-shareable mode.
 Otherwise, the processes would not be prevented from using the resource when necessary.
 Only one process can use the